 The Accounting Policies note explains that the Authority participates in four schemes, the 1992 Firefighter's Pension Scheme, the 2006 Firefighter's Pension Scheme, the 2015 Firefighter's Pension Scheme and the Local Government Pension Scheme.
+The 1992 Firefighter's Pension Scheme and 2006 Firefighter's Pension Scheme are now closed and all members have transferred to the 2015 Firefighter's Pension Scheme.

-The Firefighters' Pension Schemes are administered nationally, and the Income and Expenditure Account contains actual contributions made to the schemes.
+The Firefighters' Pension Scheme is a national scheme but is managed locally and administered on behalf of the Authority by West Yorkshire Pension Fund (WYPF) The Income and Expenditure Account contains actual contributions made to the schemes.
 Details of the East Sussex Firefighters Pension Fund can be found on pages 76 to 78.
 The Local Government Scheme is administered through the East Sussex Pension Fund, and in addition, the Authority has liabilities for discretionary payments for added years, and other benefits both for local government employees and for Firefighters.
 These are charged as an expense to the accounts of the Authority, rather than those of the Pension Fund.